 Carolee Hall, LM, CPM

 Carolee was inspired to become a midwife through her own birth experiences and the loving care she received from midwives during her pregnancies.
 Not only did they provide a beautiful model of care, but also encouraged her in her path to midwifery.
 A 2005 Seattle Midwifery School graduate, Carolee preceded her midwifery education with certification as a doula, childbirth educator and lactation educator.
 During this time she helped found a hospital-based lactation clinic.
 Breastfeeding support continues to be an important aspect of Carolee's work as a midwife.
 She returned to Bastyr University in 2017 where she received a Master of Arts in Maternal-Child Health Systems where she focused her studies on breastfeeding accommodations in the workplace.

 Carolee believes in the sacredness of birth.
 It is her hope to partner with women and their families throughout the passage to parenthood in order to support their birth journey.
 She believes this is best done by building a close and respectful relationship that honors the family's inherent knowledge of birth while providing information and encouragement.

-Carolee lives in rural Thurston County with Jay, her husband of over twenty-five years and together they are enjoying the empty nest life while cheering for their four adult children through the adventures of life.
+Carolee lives rurally with Jay, her husband of over twenty-five years and together they are enjoying the empty nest life while cheering for their four adult children through the adventures of life.
 Their loving support and births have made her the midwife she is today.